 People tend to judge businesses by their online presence.
 For many, a business that doesn’t have enough followers must mean that it doesn’t have enough customers either.
 If they notice that only a number of customers are talking about you, they’ll assume that your products or services aren’t worth trying.

-To prevent your target audience from making wrong assumptions about you, come up with a social media marketing strategy that will help build your following and increase your online reputation.
+To prevent your target audience from making wrong assumptions about you, come up with a social strategy that will help build your following and increase your online reputation.

 Referrals are very important for businesses.

-When customers recommend you to others, you can generate more quality leads than running a commercial on TV.
+When customers recommend you to others, you can generate more quality leads than when you do running a commercial on TV.
 Once your referrals become customers, expect to be referred again.

-Today, referrals no longer happen face-to-face, they happen on social media.
-People share their personal experiences and opinions about a brand or business, which can be impactful, depending on what they have to say about you.
+Today, referrals no longer happen face-to-face, they happen in the social media world.
+People share their personal experiences opinions about a brand or business, which can be impactful, depending on what they have to say about you.
+Users find them to be valuable insights, considering that they come from actual customers.

 Your social media marketing strategy should also feature user-generated content on your accounts to encourage customers to post or make a recommendation about your gym.